What is a Rail Car Repairer?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Other Rail Car Repairer Job Titles
+Types of Rail Car Repairer

 - Car Builder

-- Mechanical Unit Repairer
+- Railroad Brake Repairer

-- Rail Car Repairer
+Rail Car Repairer Job Outlook

 The states with the most job growth for Rail Car Repairer are Idaho, Utah, and Florida.
 Watch out if you plan on working in Wisconsin, West Virginia, or North Carolina.
 These states have the worst job growth for this type of profession.

-Rail Car Repairer Salary
+Salary for a Rail Car Repairer

 The average yearly salary of a Rail Car Repairer ranges between $33,700 and $78,420.